JubaYer0307/JubaYer0307/README.md

 - 👋 Hi, I’m @JubaYer0307
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming language
 - 💞️ I’m looking to collaborate on more open source projects
 - 📫 How to reach me jubayerahmed0307@gmail.com